Continuing with the Clean Modules discussion, let’s take a look on the Domain Layer package.

 The domain rulers also are the Creators (GRASP) of other child or contained domain objects.
 From the use-case layer, an interactor might use the domain ruler to gather another associated ruler which construction details or specifications are known by its parent or container object (it is its Information Expert).
 Only the root domain objects are created by factories.

-Like calculators, the inquiry operations are those of the type of GetStartDate() or GetBalance() functions.
+Like calculators, the query operations are those of the type of GetStartDate() or GetBalance() functions.
 They don’t depend on any formula or calculation.
-They are single questions to the Information Expert (GRASP) that the domain ruler is, normally responded by a primitive value (dates, numbers, strings).
+They are single requests to the Information Expert (GRASP) that the domain ruler is, normally responded by a primitive value (dates, numbers, strings).
 In modern languages (C# or Java) the property methods or accessors of the domain object are concrete examples of those functions.

 The validators are the operations that return a Boolean value after the assessment of the internal state of the domain ruler or a parameter it receives.
 They are the operations of IsX() or HasY() or simply ValidateZ().

 The most important design and quality factor for a domain ruler is that every business rule of the domain should be traced to an operation of the domain ruler object that represents the domain concept.

 Many business rules must be applied to a collection or a set of the same objects.
 The domain-collection modules contain a list of the domain rulers or DTOs of the domain concepts.
 Internally, the implementation is frequently a hashtable or an equivalent data structure where all the rules are applied or where a filtered set are touched by the rule (GetHigherCreditScoreClients(), for example).